medavox/tuki-nuwa/text/1_building_blocks/Phonology.md

 Or, In What Order Letters Can Appear
 --------

+Every syllable in Tokaja has one vowel.
+The vowel can optionally have a consonant before it, and optionally an *n* after it.

-Toki Nawa syllables follows a consonant-vowel structure.
+Tokaja syllables follow a consonant-vowel structure.
 The first syllable of a word might just be a vowel.

 Words can be one, two or three syllables.